There are two kinds of boundary violations: overt and covert.

 Another category of boundary violation exists, however: the ‘covert’ boundary violation.
 I understood it a few years back at a counselling session when I felt like I was losing my mind and I blamed myself for it.
 The psychologist said, “No, this is not you.
 That person has crossed your boundaries and you are owning something that is actually not yours.”

-This is when you consciously or unconsciously use deception, undermining, destabilization, or bait and switch when you want access to someone, when you want them to serve some sexual or romantic purpose for you (sex, adventure, excitement, ego boost, arm candy, status), rather than engaging with them in an emotionally honest way as a whole human being who has intelligible needs and feelings of their own.
+This kind of covert violation occurs when you consciously or unconsciously but in a sustained ongoing way over an extended period of time use deception, undermining, destabilization, or bait and switch when you want access to someone, when you want them to serve some sexual or romantic purpose for you (sex, adventure, excitement, ego boost, arm candy, status), rather than engaging with them in an emotionally honest way as a whole human being who has intelligible needs and feelings of their own.

 When she lets you in, instead of simply being good to her, you undermine her trust in her perceptions, smashing up her emotional safety from the inside.